sooyekim/Deep-SR-ITM/README.md

 * cuDNN 7.1.4
 * NVIDIA TITAN Xp GPU

+If you wish to measure mPSNR (using Deep-SR-ITM/utils/mPSNR_HDR.m), it is dependent on [HDR Toolbox](https://github.com/banterle/HDR_Toolbox).

 ## Test code
 ### Quick Start
 1. Download the source code in a directory of your choice \<source_path\>.